yash9111/questdb.io/docs/reference/sql/insert.md

 dataset:

-- `batch` expects a `batchCount` (integer) value defining how many records to process at any one time
+- `batch` expects a `batchCount` (integer) value defining how many records to process at any one time.
-- `commitLag` expects a `lagAmount` with a modifier to specify the unit of time for the value (i.e. `20s` for 20 seconds).
-The following table describes the units that may be passed:
+- `commitLag` expects a `lagAmount` with a modifier to specify the time unit for the value (i.e. `20s` for 20 seconds).
+The following table describes the units that may be used:

   | unit | description  |
   | ---- | ------------ |